Tea culture: Sahel

 In the Sahel region on the southern fringe of the Sahara (such as in Mali, Niger, and Algeria), green gunpowder tea is prepared with little water and large amounts of sugar.
 By pouring the tea into the glasses and back, foam builds on the tea.
-Sahelian tea is a social occasion and has three infusions, the first one is very bitter ("bitter as death"), the second in between ("flavorful as life"), and the last one is rather sweet ("sweet as love") are taken over several hours.
+Sahelian tea is a social occasion and has three infusions: the first is very bitter ("bitter as death"), the second is in between ("flavorful as life"), and the last is rather sweet ("sweet as love"), which are taken over several hours.
 Drinking tea is a social activity that is accompanied by conversation and storytelling.

 Europe

-Czech Republic and Slovakia

-Specific tea culture has developed in the Czech Republic in recent years, including many styles of tearooms.
-Despite having the same name, they differ from British tearooms.
-Pure teas are usually prepared concerning their country of origin, and good tea palaces may offer 80 teas from almost all tea-producing countries.
-Different tea rooms have also created blends and methods of preparation and serving.

-Although less visible than in the Czech Republic, tea culture exists in Slovakia.
-Tea rooms are considered an underground environment by many, but they continue to pop up almost in every middle-sized town.
-These tea rooms are appreciated for offering quiet environments with pleasant music.
-More importantly, they are usually non-smoking, unlike most pubs and cafés.